henwr123/nes-service/README.md

 # nes-service
-A service for providing NES data
+A service for providing NES data with data persistency using SQLite database.

 # Execution